 High scores can be cleared by pressing fire and pressing up as the Atari is powered on.

-Space Game includes game cartridge, full-color 16-page manual, and professionally printed box.
+Space Game includes game cartridge and full-color 16-page manual.
 Available in NTSC and PAL60 television formats--please select above.
 If you do not select an option, you will receive an NTSC cartridge by default.

 |Number of Players||1|